 Methods

 This study would take place at two sites in the White Mountain National Forest, NH, USA.
-These are the Bartlett Experimental Forest (BEF; 44º2-4’N, 71º9-19’W; elevation 250-500 m) and Hubbard Brook Experimental Forest (HBEF; 43º’56’N, 71º44’W; elevation 500 m), and they are comprised of a total of 11 stands (9 at BEF and 2 at HBEF).
+These are the Bartlett Experimental Forest (BEF; 44º2-4’N, 71º9-19’W; elevation 250-500 m) and Hubbard Brook Experimental Forest (HBEF; 43º’56’N, 71º44’W; elevation 500 m).
+Due to the difficulty of access, Jeffers Brook is not proposed for soil respiration measurements this year.
+Thus I will collected data in 11 stands (9 at BEF and 2 at HBEF).
 This land is in a humid continental climate, with average temperatures of 19 ºC in July and -9 ºC in January (at 450 m elevation).
 Precipitation is evenly distributed throughout the year, with an average of approximately 140 cm (Goswami et al. 2017).
-The soils are largely Haplorthods derived from glacial till, originating from granitoid and high-grade metamorphic silicate rock at Bartlett Experimental Forest and Hubbard Brook (Bailey et al. 2003, Vadeboncoeur et al. 2014).
+The soils are largely Haplorthods derived from glacial till, originating from granitoid and high-grade metamorphic silicate rock (Bailey et al. 2003, Vadeboncoeur et al. 2014).
 Both sites’ soils are loamy sands under an organic horizon of variable thicknesses (Bailey et al. 2003, Vadeboncoeur et al. 2014).

 Each stand contains 4 treated 50 x 50 m plots, with 30 x 30 m of measurement area and a 10 x 10 m area of buffer (treatment but no measurement).
 Each plot is positioned on similarly rugged topography, in attempt to control for forest composition and soil quality.
 Low levels of nitrogen, phosphorus, and a combination of the two were applied to the plots (at 30 kg/ha/yr of pelletized NH4NO3and 10 kg/ha/yr of granular NaH2PO4), to alleviate any possible nutrient limitations (rather than saturate the system).

-Total soil respiration (FCO2) would be measured using a LI-8100 FCO2 system (Licor Biosciences, Lincoln, NE), which includes measurements for CO2 flux (µmol/m2/sec), soil moisture (volts), and temperature (ºC).
+soil respiration (FCO2) would be measured using a LI-8100 FCO2 system (Licor Biosciences, Lincoln, NE), which includes measurements for CO2 flux (µmol/m2/sec), soil moisture (volts), and temperature (ºC).
 Measurements would be taken at every plot in every stand (C1-C9 at BEF, HBO [old], and HBM [mid-age]), and would be measured using the seven PVC collars set up in each plot that define the area of measurement, which each have a diameter of 20 cm.
 The presence of seven collars per plot helps to decrease the effect of the small, local differences in elevation and topography within each plot.
 These collars are fertilized separately from the rest of the plots with 0.278 g NH4NO3 or 0.122 g NaH2PO4 (or a combination of the two) per collar, to increase consistency and accuracy in fertilizer application.
 Measurements would be taken twice for each stand, within the timeframe of approximately 9:30 am - 2:30 pm, and stands measured in the morning during one measurement period would be measured in the afternoon for the second measurement period (and vice versa).

 Expected Results

-I expect to find that young stands have higher respiration in control plots, and that nitrogen fertilization has a greater suppressing effect on young stands’ soil respiration (see Figure 1), and also that sites that had lower measured net N mineralization will show greater decreases in respiration after N addition (see Figure 2).
+I expect to find that young stands have higher respiration in control plots, and that nitrogen fertilization has a greater suppressing effect on soil respiration in young stands (Figure 1), and also that sites that had lower measured net N mineralization will show greater decreases in respiration after N addition (Figure 2).

 Figure 1.
 A graph of projected results for soil respiration response to nitrogen addition for young, mid-age, and old stands at Bartlett Experimental Forest.
 I expect to see higher respiration in control plots and greater decreases in respiration in N addition plots for younger stands than older ones.